 Paul Laurence Dunbar

-Paul Laurence Dunbar was one the first influential black poets in American literature.
-He enjoyed his greatest popularity in the early twentieth century following the publication of dialectic verse in collections such as Majors and Minors and Lyrics of Lowly Life.
+Paul Laurence Dunbar was born on June 27, 1872 to freed slaves from Kentucky.
+He became one of the first influential Black poets in American literature, and was internationally acclaimed for his dialectic verse in collections such as Majors and Minors (1895) and Lyrics of Lowly Life (1896).
 But the dialectic poems constitute only a small portion of Dunbar’s canon, which is replete with novels, short stories, essays, and many poems in standard English.
-In its entirety, Dunbar’s literary body has been acclaimed as an impressive representation of black life in turn-of-the-century America.
+In its entirety, Dunbar’s literary body is regarded as an impressive representation of Black life in turn-of-the-century America.
 As Dunbar’s friend James Weldon Johnson noted in the preface to his Book of American Poetry: “Paul Laurence Dunbar stands out as the first poet from the Negro race in the United States to show a combined mastery over poetic material and poetic technique, to reveal innate literary distinction in what he wrote, and to maintain a high level of performance.
 He was the first to rise to a height from which he could take a perspective view of his own race.
 He was the first to see objectively its humor, its superstitions, its short-comings; the first to feel sympathetically its heart-wounds, its yearnings, its aspirations, and to voice them all in a purely literary form.”

 Dunbar began showing literary promise while still in high school in Dayton, Ohio, where he lived with his widowed mother.
-The only black in his class, he became class president and class poet.
-By 1889, two years before he graduated, he had already published poems in the Dayton Herald and worked as editor of the short-lived Dayton Tattler, a newspaper for blacks published by classmate Orville Wright, who later gained fame with brother Wilbur Wright as inventors of the airplane.
+The only African American in his class, he became class president and class poet.
+By 1889, two years before he graduated, he had already published poems in the Dayton Herald and worked as editor of the short-lived Dayton Tattler, a Black newspaper published by classmate Orville Wright, who later gained fame with brother Wilbur Wright as inventors of the airplane.

 In 1892 Dunbar was invited by one of his former teachers to address the Western Association of Writers then convening in Dayton.
 At the meeting Dunbar befriended James Newton Matthews, who subsequently praised Dunbar’s work in a letter to an Illinois newspaper.
-Matthews’s letter was eventually reprinted by newspapers throughout the country and thus brought Dunbar recognition outside Dayton.
+Matthews’s letter was eventually reprinted by newspapers throughout the country, bringing Dunbar recognition outside Dayton.
 Among the readers of this letter was poet James Whitcomb Riley, who then familiarized himself with Dunbar’s work and wrote him a commendatory letter.
 Bolstered by the support of both Matthews and Riley, Dunbar decided to publish a collection of his poems.
-He obtained additional assistance from Orville Wright and then solicited a Dayton firm, United Brethren Publishing, that eventually printed the work, entitled Oak and Ivy, for a modest sum.
+He obtained additional assistance from Orville Wright and then solicited a Dayton firm, United Brethren Publishing, that eventually printed the work, entitled Oak and Ivy (1893), for a modest sum.

 In Oak and Ivy Dunbar included his earliest dialect poems and many works in standard English.
-Among the latter is one of his most popular poems, “Sympathy,” in which he expresses, in somber tone, the dismal plight of blacks in American society.
-In another standard English poem, “Ode to Ethiopia,” he records the many accomplishments of black Americans and exhorts his fellow blacks to maintain their pride despite racial abuse.
+Among the latter is one of his most popular poems, “Sympathy,” in which he expresses, in somber tone, the plight of Black people in American society.
+In another standard English poem, “Ode to Ethiopia,” he records the many accomplishments of Black Americans.
 The popularity of these and other poems inspired Dunbar to devote himself more fully to writing.

 Shortly after the publication of Oak and Ivy Dunbar was approached by attorney Charles A. Thatcher, an admirer sympathetic to Dunbar’s college education.
 Dunbar, however, was greatly encouraged by sales of Oak and Ivy and so rejected Thatcher to pursue a literary career.
 Thatcher then applied himself to promoting Dunbar in nearby Toledo, Ohio, and helped him obtain work there reading his poetry at libraries and literary gatherings.
 Dunbar also found unexpected support from psychiatrist Henry A. Tobey, who helped distribute Oak and Ivy in Toledo and occasionally sent Dunbar much needed financial aid.

 Tobey eventually teamed with Thatcher in publishing Dunbar’s second verse collection, Majors and Minors.
 In this book Dunbar produced poems on a variety of themes and in several styles.
-He grouped the more ambitious poems, those written in standard English, under the heading “Majors,” and he gathered the more superficial, dialect works as "Minors.”
-Although Dunbar invested himself most fully in his standard poetry—which bore the influences of such poets as the English romantics and Americans such as Riley—it was the dialect verse that found greater favor with his predominantly white readership, and it was by virtue of these dialect poems that Dunbar gained increasing fame throughout the country.
+He grouped the poems written in standard English under the heading “Majors,” and he gathered the dialect works under the heading “Minors.”
+Although Dunbar’s poetry in standard English bore the influences of such poets as the English romantics and Americans such as Riley, it was the dialect verse that found greater favor with his predominantly white readership, and it was by virtue of these dialect poems that Dunbar gained increasing fame.
 Instrumental to Dunbar’s growing popularity was a highly positive, though extremely patronizing, review by eminent novelist William Dean Howells.
-Writing in Harper’s Weekly, Howells praised Dunbar as “the first man of his color to study his race objectively” and commended the dialect poems as faithful representations of the black race.
+Writing in Harper’s Weekly, Howells praised Dunbar as “the first man of his color to study his race objectively” and commended the dialect poems as faithful representations of Black speech.

 At the end of 1898, his health degenerating still further, Dunbar left the Library of Congress and commenced another reading tour.
-He published another verse collection, Lyrics of the Hearthside, and recovered any status he may have jeopardized with The Uncalled.
-In the spring of 1899, however, his health lapsed sufficiently to threaten his life.
+He published another verse collection, Lyrics of the Hearthside (1903), which was well-received by critics.
+In the spring of 1899, however, his health lapsed.
 Ill with pneumonia, the already tubercular Dunbar was advised to rest in the mountains.
-He therefore moved to the Catskills in New York State, but he continued to write while recovering from his ailments.
+He moved to the Catskills in New York State, but he continued to write while recovering.

 In 1900, after a brief stay in Colorado, Dunbar returned to Washington, DC.
-Shortly before his return he published another collection of tales, The Strength of Gideon, in which he continued to recount black life both before and after slavery.
+Shortly before his return he published another collection of tales, The Strength of Gideon (1900), in which he continued to recount Black life both before and after slavery.
 Reviewers at the time favored his pre-emancipation stories full of humor and sentiment, while ignoring more volatile accounts of abuse and injustice.
 More recently these latter stories have gained greater recognition from critics eager to substantiate Dunbar’s opposition to racism.

 If In Old Plantation Days was hardly a pioneering work, it was at least a lucrative publication and one that confirmed the preferences of much of Dunbar’s public.
-With the short story collection The Heart of Happy Hollow he presented a greater variety of perspectives on aspects of black life in America, and he even included a tale on the moral folly of lynching.
-Dunbar followed The Heart of Happy Hollow with two more poetry collections, Lyrics of Sunshine and Shadow and Howdy, Honey, Howdy, both of which featured works from previous volumes.
+With the short story collection The Heart of Happy Hollow (1904), Dunbar presented a greater variety of perspectives on aspects of Black life in America; the collection included a tale on the morally reprehensible practice of lynching.
+Dunbar followed The Heart of Happy Hollow with two more poetry collections, Lyrics of Sunshine and Shadow (1905) and Howdy, Honey, Howdy (1905), both of which featured works from previous volumes.

-Dunbar’s health continued to decline even as he persisted in producing poems.
-But his reliance on alcohol to temper his chronic coughing only exacerbated his illness, and by the winter of 1905 he was fatally ill.
+Though he continued to write and publish, Dunbar’s health continued to decline.
+Relying on alcohol to temper his chronic coughing only exacerbated his illness, and by the winter of 1905 he was fatally ill.
 He died on February 9, 1906, at age thirty-three.